OctopusDeploy/blog/blog/2018-10/selenium/7-implicit-and-explicit-waits/implicit-and-explicit-waits.md

+---
-## Implicit and Explicit Waits
+title: Implicit and Explicit Waits
+description: In this post we learn the strategies WebDriver implements for interacting with dynamic elements in web pages.
+author: matthew.casperson@octopus.com
+visibility: private
+bannerImage: webdriver.png
+metaImage: webdriver.png
+tags:
+- Java
+---

-In our test web page we have a setTimeout() method call that creates a new `<div>` with the ID of `newdiv_element` after 5 seconds.
+In our test web page we have a `setTimeout()` method call that created a new `<div>` with the ID of `newdiv_element` after 5 seconds.
 Such dynamic updates are common in modern web development, and are used extensively with Single Page Applications (SPAs) written with libraries like React and Angular.

 These dynamic elements present a challenge when writing tests though.
 Let's create a new test that attempts to click this dynamic element.